kspruthviraj/color_transfer/Readme.md

+## Color transfer from lake images to lab images

-run script using the following command
+Run script using the following command

 ```python
 python GUI.py